Shagola/DE_Projects/p17/README.md

 # Weather Data Pipeline Project

 ## Overview

 This project automates the process of fetching, processing, and storing weather data every hour using a combination of AWS services and Snowflake.
 The pipeline involves fetching data from a weather API, storing it in DynamoDB, processing streams, saving it in S3, and loading it into Snowflake for analysis.

 ## Prerequisites

--AWS Account
+- AWS Account
--Snowflake Account
+- Snowflake Account
--Weather API Key
+- Weather API Key

 ## Architecture